ITINERARIES Oshima—An Island Escape Relaxation and adventure on the largest of Tokyo's islands

 Take a closer look at the reddish-brown sediment in the caldera by following the summit trail—known as the Ohachi-meguri course—encircling the volcanic crater, which is about 300 meters in diameter.

 Standing at the crater observation deck at the volcano's outer rim, you will see the desolate terrain of hardened lava sediment set in beguiling contrast against the pristine blue waters in the distance.
 On a clear day, you can see as far as the Izu Peninsula, with Mt.
 Fuji and Hakone in the distance.

-This huge Oshima cherry tree on the northeastern side of the island has a trunk of seven meters in circumference.
+This huge Oshima cherry tree on the northeastern side of the island has a trunk of more than eight meters in circumference.
 It is so large that it is said to have served as a landmark for passing ships, and is a species of cherry trees native to the Izu Islands.

 Stop and smell the flowers